Top of page

 Main content

-Tom Rogers, Professor (B.A., Williams College; Ph.D., Duke University).
-Modern Latin American history, especially Brazil; labor and environmental history; Afro-Latin American history.
+Tom Rogers, Professor (B.A., Williams College; Ph.D., Duke University) and Associate Department Chair and Mentor Coordinator.
+Modern Latin American history, especially Brazil; labor and environmental history.

 Current Graduate Students